planetlabs/planet-client-python/docs/cli/cli-data.md

 different formats, and also accompanying files like the [Usable Data Mask](https://developers.planet.com/docs/data/udm-2/) (UDM) and JSON metadata.
 You can't immediately download them, as they must first be created in the cloud, known as 'activated'.
-To activate data you need to get its item id, plus the name of the asset - the available ones can be seen by looking at the Item's JSON.
+To activate data you need to get its item id, plus the name of the asset - the available ones can be seen by looking at the Item’s JSON.
 Once you have the item id and asset type you can run the CLI

 ```
 planet data asset-activate PSScene 20230310_083933_71_2431 ortho_udm2
 ```

 This will kick off the activation process, and the command should return immediately.
-In this example we're activating the UDM, which is one of the most common things to do through the Data API, to first get a sense of where there are clouds before placing a proper clipping order.
+In this example we’re activating the UDM, which is one of the most common things to do through the Data API, to first get a sense of where there are clouds before placing a proper clipping order.

 ### Download an Asset